Javid-Sadigli/youngh/README.md

 # YOUNGH project
 ![](./readme_images/youngh_cover.jpg)

-YOUNGH is a website-based video conferencing platform where you can enroll as either a mentor or a mentee and mentrees pay to schedule a meeting with a mentor and pick a date for the session.
+YOUNGH is a website-based platform where you can enroll as either a mentor or a mentee and mentrees pay to schedule a meeting with a mentor and pick a date for the session.

 ## Table of Contents